datacamp/courses-introduction-to-python/chapter1.md

 Using the `+` operator to paste together two strings can be very useful in building custom messages.

-Suppose for example that you've calculated the return of your investment, and want to summarize the results in a string.
+Suppose, for example, that you've calculated the return of your investment and want to summarize the results in a string.
 Assuming the floats `savings` and `result` are defined, you can try something like this:

 ```
 print("I started with $" + savings + " and now have $" + result + ".
 Awesome!")